cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

-If you need to solve a large mixed-integer problem quickly, or if you have a nonlinear mixed-integer model that is challenging for SCIP, then you will need to use a commercial solver such as CPLEX_, GUROBI_, XPRESS_, or MOSEK_.
+If you need to solve a large mixed-integer problem quickly, or if you have a nonlinear mixed-integer model that is challenging for SCIP, then you will need to use a commercial solver such as CPLEX_, GUROBI_, XPRESS_, MOSEK_, or COPT_.
 Commercial solvers require licenses to run.
 CPLEX, GUROBI, and MOSEK provide free licenses to those in academia (both students and faculty), as well as trial versions to those outside academia.
-CPLEX Free Edition is available at no cost regardless of academic status, however it still requires online registration, and it's limited to problems at with most 1000 variables and 1000 constraints.
+CPLEX Free Edition is available at no cost regardless of academic status, however it still requires online registration, and it's limited to problems with at most 1000 variables and 1000 constraints.
-XPRESS has a free community edition which does not require registration, however it is limited to problems where sum of variables count and constraint count does not exceed 5000.
+XPRESS has a free community edition which does not require registration, however it is limited to problems where the sum of variables count and constraint count does not exceed 5000.
+COPT also has a free community edition that is limited to problems with at most 2000 variables and 2000 constraints.

 .. note::
    If you develop an open-source mixed-integer solver with a permissive license such